 5. Make sure your credit limits are reported correctly.

-It’s not just the amount of debt you have that affects your credit score.
-Credit score calculations compare your credit card debt to the limit on those credit cards.
+Not only does the the amount of debt you have affect your credit score, the ratio of your credit card debt to the limit on those credit cards is also a factor.
 If your credit limits aren’t reported accurately, it can look like you’ve maxed out your credit card.
 You can dispute inaccurate credit limits with the credit bureau or call your creditor to ask why your credit limit isn’t reported accurately.

 Some people ask for credit limit increases as a way to improve their credit utilization – the ratio of your credit card balances to credit limits.
 But, be careful requesting your limit be increased.
 Some credit card issuers do a hard pull where an additional inquiry is placed on your credit report and factored into your credit score.
 Soft pulls are better, but may not be what the creditor needs to process your credit limit increase request.